|Official Plant Name||Aloe|

 Secondly, aloe vera is fairly easy to grow and look after.
 This may not be a priority for all gardeners, especially those more versed in the art who may deliberately seek out plants that provide a bit of a challenge; but for amateur gardeners and casual interior designers who just want to incorporate a little bit of green, aloe vera represents the perfect opportunity.

-Aloe vera care tips
+Aloe vera care

 As succulents, aloe vera prefers a soil mix designed to encourage good drainage.
 Avoid regular gardening soil and look for something with ingredients like sand, grit, lava rock, or similar.